Blog

 CAP announced its support of the Duval County School District Ad Valorem Referendum to increase funding to enhance art, music and athletic programs, attract and retain highly qualified teachers and staff through additional compensation, and provide proportionate funding for charter schools.

-CAP’s mission is to empower every child’s creative spirit, elevate arts educators in their field, and advocate for access and equity in arts education.
+CAP’s mission is to empower every child’s creative spirit, elevate arts educators in their field, and advocate for access to arts education.
 For these reasons, the organization endorses the referendum.

 A group of students singing